-Dutch nationals living abroad can apply for a new passport or identity card from most Dutch embassies and consulates-general and from a number of municipal offices in the Netherlands.
+Dutch citizens living outside the Netherlands can apply for a new passport or identity card from most embassies and consulates outside the Netherlands and from a number of municipal offices in the Netherlands.

 Why do I need a passport or identity card?

 A passport or identity card is official proof of your identity.
 A passport is also a valid travel document for anywhere in the world and may be stamped with visas for certain countries.
-An identity card is primarily an identity document but it also allows you to travel between EU member states and a number of other European countries.
+An identity card issued is primarily an identity document but it also allows Dutch citizens to travel between European Union (EU) Member States and a number of other European countries.

 Where can I apply for a new passport or identity card?

-As a Dutch national, you can apply for a passport or identity card at most Dutch embassies or consulates-general abroad.
+As a Dutch citizen, you can apply for a passport or identity card at most Dutch embassies and some consulates outside the Netherlands.
 You need to make an appointment first.
-More information (including opening times) can be found on the websites of the Dutch diplomatic missions abroad.
+More information about appointments and opening times can be found on the individual websites of diplomatic missions outside the Netherlands.

-You can apply for an emergency passport or laissez-passer at any Dutch consular diplomatic mission abroad (embassies, consulates-general or honorary consulates).
+You can apply for an emergency passport or laissez-passer at any Dutch consular diplomatic mission outside the Netherlands (embassies, consulates-general or honorary consulates).

 What documents do I need to take with me?